Unlock the Secrets of Cleaning: Know Your Mess Inside Out!

 Identifying Common Messes

 **2. Ink and Marker: An artist's worst nightmare!
 Depending on the ink type, alcohol, hairspray, or specialized ink removers may be your go-to solutions.
+WD-40 and nail polish remover are effective for fabrics as well but may cause damage so be sure to test an inconspicuous spot first!

 Tips for Effective Mess Management